Again, two soldiers killed in landmine explosion on Borno road

 By Ndahi Marama, Maiduguri

-Barely 17 days after an Improvised Explosive Device (IED) planted by Boko Haram terrorists killed eight passengers and injured dozens along the Maiduguri-Damboa road, two soldiers have again lost their lives in a landmine explosion on the same route.
+Barely 17 days when, an Improvised Explosive device planted by Boko Haram terrorists killed 8 passengers and motorists, with dozens injured.
+Two soldiers lost their lives on Tuesday along the same Maiduguri-Damboa road near Nyeliri deserted village of Konduga local government area of Borno state.

-The latest incident occurred at about 11:00 a.m. on Tuesday, near Nyeliri, a deserted village in Konduga Local Government Area of Borno State.
+The incident which took place at about 11:am on Tuesday have left motorists and passengers into pandemonium, as they all scamper for safety on the military escort.

-The explosion caused panic among motorists and passengers, who fled in different directions despite being under military escort.
+Sources said, the deceased soldiers were among the landmine detectors escorting motorists and passengers before they met their untimely death in the line of duty

-The Maiduguri-Damboa road, which has remained under partial use with daily security escorts, continues to be a dangerous stretch due to repeated insurgent attacks.
+The road, which has been under partial use with a security escort on a daily basis, has remained a death trap following renewed Boko Haram attacks in the region.

-Just last week, on Friday, April 25, six charcoal hawkers were killed in Mulgoi area.
-Similarly, on Sunday, April 27, two farmers were murdered by Boko Haram terrorists at Kanama Road in Damboa LGA, while clearing their farms in preparation for the rainy season.
+Recall that on Friday 25/4/25, about six (6) charcoal hawkers who went to Mulgoi area were killed.
+Likewise, on Sunday, 27/4/25, at Kanama road, Damboa LGA, two (2) farmers who went to their farms for clearance in preparation for the rainy season were killed by Boko Haram.

-Confirming Tuesday’s incident, the District Head of Damboa, Alhaji Lawan Maina, said, “Two soldiers were killed,” describing the renewed Boko Haram attacks as alarming and largely unchallenged.
+Confirming the landmine explosion on Tuesday, the District Head of Damboa, Alhaji Lawan Maina, said, “two soldiers were killed”, describing the renewed Boko Haram attacks as alarming without confrontation.

-Also reacting, Senator Mohammed Ali Ndume (APC, Borno South) called on the Federal Government to provide the military with more sophisticated weapons to end the rampant killings and destruction in the region.
+Also lamenting, Senator Mohammed Ali Ndume (APC Borno South) called on the federal government to provide the needed sophisticated weapons to the security agencies to end the rampant killings and destruction in the zone.

 Disclaimer